Head Gaskets 101: What They Are and How They Work in Your Vehicle

 Vehicles manufactured in the past were fitted with either graphite or asbestos gaskets.

-Today’s head gaskets are better because they are less prone to leaks and pose little to no health risk compared to asbestos gaskets.
+Today’s head gaskets are better because they are less prone to leaks and pose little to no health risk than asbestos gaskets.

 Purpose of the Head Gasket